AffeJonsson/UnityLocker/README.md

 The red one means that the file is currently locked by someone else.

 ### Lock
-Locking an assets marks the selected assets, and other users cannot save those particular assets.
+Locking assets marks the selected assets as locked, and other users cannot save those particular assets.

 ### Revert Lock
-Reverting a file is used when you either locked a file by accident, or locked a file but never changed it.
+Reverting assets should be done when you either locked assets by accident, or locked assets but never changed them.

 ### Finish Lock
-Finishing a file marks the asset as unlocked for users above your current commit.
-This means that they need to have your changes merged into their branch before being able to save the asset and/or lock the file.
+Finishing assets marks the selected assets as unlocked for users above your current commit.
+This means that they need to have your changes merged into their branch before being able to save the assets and/or lock the assets.

 ## Locked Files Window
-This window displays all files currently locked by you and everyone else.
+This window displays all assets currently locked by you and everyone else.
 To open, click Window/Locked Files.

 ## Asset History Window
-This window displays when and by who the file was locked an unlocked.
+This window displays when and by who the assets were locked an unlocked.
 To open, click Window/Asset History.

 ## Installation